sandrobl/locar.js/README.md

 ## Cross-platform Compatibility

-It should now work on Chrome (and possibly Safari) on iOS as well as Android, due to a number of recent iOS fixes by project contributors.
+It should now work on Chrome and Safari on iOS as well as Android, due to a number of recent iOS fixes by project contributors.

 Firefox unfortunately does not appear to fully implement the Device Orientation API so is unlikely to work.